Hi30MC/hipster-rom-generator/README.md

 This will generate the finalized schematic in `output_schematics/<door_name>/<schem name>.schem`, which defaults to `<door_name>.schem`.

-Do note that this codebase was coded to run on a Linux file system, and has not been coded to run on Windows or macOS.
+Do note that this codebase was coded on a Linux file system, and has not been tested on either Windows or macOS.
+Feel free to report any issues.